 Thematic guided tours through permanent exhibition

-In cooperation with Belgrade Faculty of Philosophy’s Centre for Career Development, Museum of African Art has organised a practice program for final year students of Faculty of Philosophy in Belgrade.
-The students have worked hard for two months on their chosen topics, both through the substantiality of guiding and the interesting ways of presenting.
+In cooperation with Belgrade Faculty of Philosophy’s Centre for Career Development, Museum of African Art has organised a practice program for final year students of Art History and Ethnology and Anthropology.
+The students have worked hard for a month on their chosen topics, both through the substantiality of guiding and the interesting ways of presenting.
 Each student offered different view on the Museum’s permanent exhibit.
-The students will guide visitors through the permanent exhibit and provide them with the experience of Africa through nine different perspectives!
+The students will guide visitors through the permanent exhibit and provide them with the experience of Africa through ten different perspectives!

 Program "Practicum" is created and led by MAA curators: Emilia Epštajn, anthropologist and Ivana Vojt, art historian.